 With the craze of Shark Week and the Sharknado series, it was only a matter of time before another shark movie made it to the big screen.
 The Meg is that movie, but it’s not Jaws, Deep Blue Sea or even Sharknado.
-The Meg is an interesting mix of previous shark films that’s entertaining enough, but probably not what people were hoping it would.
+The Meg is an interesting mix of previous shark films that are entertaining enough, but probably not what people were hoping it would.
 Read on to find out more in our review of The Meg.

 The Meg boasts a budget of $150 million, and once you see some of the effects in the film, it’s easy to see where that money went.
 Add in the cost of Jason Statham and Chinese film star, Bingbing Li, and that doesn’t leave a lot of money for much else.
 Unfortunately, where The Meg seems to have cut corners is in most of the cast and, more importantly, the script.

 It should be stated that the visual effects in The Meg are top notch.
-The shark is very believable, and all of the high end tech used throughout the film looks realistic.
+The shark is very believable, and all of the high-end tech used throughout the film looks realistic.
 It’s easy to see where almost all of the budget for The Meg went, but special effects aren’t enough to make a quality film, and that shows through with The Meg.

 Jon Hoeber and Erich Hoeber, the writing team behind such hits as Battleship, had screenplay duties for The Meg.
 If you’ve seen Battleship, you know that’s not a good thing.
 In 2018, a movie about a giant shark needs to either be so bad it’s good, like the Sharknado series, or it needs to be a legitimately good film, like Jaws.
 At the very least, most would expect a modern shark film to hit the somewhat low bar of Deep Blue Sea.
 The Meg falls right in the middle of all these films, never exceeding expectations or offering anything unique, but never truly losing its audience either.